 After this lesson, students should be able to:

-Did you know that you can live for about thirty days without food, three days without water, but only three minutes without air!
+Did you know that you can live for about 30 days without food, three days without water, but only three minutes without air!
 You breathe in and out 15-25 times (approximately 250 ml of oxygen and 200 ml of carbon dioxide) per minute without even thinking about it!
-Every organ in our body needs oxygen in order to function properly and keep us alive.
-The respiratory system delivers this precious oxygen to our blood that then delivers it throughout our body, just as we learned in the circulatory system.
+Every organ in our bodies needs oxygen in order to function properly and keep us alive.
+The respiratory system delivers this precious oxygen to our blood that then delivers it throughout our bodies, just as we learned in the circulatory system.
 The harder your body is working (exercising), the more oxygen it needs, which causes you to breathe harder and faster.